TILccit/Acquired_resistance_RW/Reports/PropensityScore_joined_cohorts_mel_rcc_lung.md

 Propensity Scores Calculation and Survival Analysis
 ================
 Mario Presti
-First created on May 2025 Updated on 27 August 2025
+First created on May 2025 Updated on 25 November 2025

 - [Introduction](#introduction)
 - [Loading Libraries](#loading-libraries)